 Source: Data extracted from OUA Data Warehouse

 Despite their older age and high levels of active employment, the vast majority of OUA students (92%) are studying at the undergraduate level.
-This contrasts with universities on-campus experience, where older students with higher levels of employment are often associated with undertaking postgraduate study.
+This contrasts with universities on-campus experience, where the majority of undergraduate students are regarded as school leavers, and older students with higher levels of employment are often associated with undertaking postgraduate study.

 While OUA students can bring a rich source of life experience to their online studies, being older and having high levels of employment responsibility means they are likely to face greater family and work pressure.
 As one academic staff member noted at a recent meeting, when you are teaching and interacting with students on-campus, it can be difficult to remember that students studying online can be different and have very different needs.

-In the future editions of REACH, we will share further information about the different demographics of OUA students.
+In future editions of Reach, we hope to share further information about the different demographics of OUA students.

-OUA wants to identify and recognise staff who demonstrate excellence in the engagement of students studying online.
+OUA has introduced a new initiative to recognise staff who demonstrate excellence in the teaching of students studying online.

-Using student satisfaction data, OUA is able to rank course units across a range of unit categories at the end of each teaching period.
+Using Student Satisfaction data, OUA is able to rank course units across a range of categories at the end of each study term.
 The data is assessed against additional criteria and key performance requirements agreed to with partner universities to finalise selection.

-Using results from the first teaching period in 2017, OUA has now written to the partner Universities and staff responsible for the top performing course units identified by student satisfaction to congratulate and recognise the outstanding results being achieved.
+Using results from the first study term in 2017, we have now written to the partner university’s Deputy-Vice-Chancellors, and the staff who achieved the top performing units to congratulate and recognise these outstanding results.

-OUA understands that the effective engagement and teaching of students studying fully online requires a different set of skills and approach to traditional on-campus teaching.
-With universities offering more and more of their courses online, the skills needed to effectively engage students in an online learning environment is becoming increasingly important.
+We understand that the effective engagement and teaching of students studying fully online requires a different set of skills and approach to traditional forms of on-campus teaching.
+With universities offering more and more of their courses online and in blended form, the skills needed to effectively engage students in an online learning environment are becoming increasingly important.

 By providing Letters of Recognition, OUA hopes to:

 OUA recently launched the Rapid Development Fund (RDF) to help universities develop and deliver new programs into the OUA portfolio.
-The RDF provides grants and loans of up to $135k to fast track the offering of new and high demand programs by University partners.
+The RDF provides grants and loans of up to $135k to fast track the offering of new and high demand programs by all university working with OUA.